Unity-Technologies/ml-agents/gym-unity/Readme.md

 ### Other Algorithms

-Other algorithms in the Baselines repository can be run using similar scripts.
-In most cases, the primary change needed to use a Unity environment is to import `UnityEnv`, and to replace the environment creation code with a call to `UnityEnv`, passing the environment binary path.
-For vision-based environments, modification should be done to Atari training scripts, and for vector observation environments, modification should be done to Mujoco scripts.
+Other algorithms in the Baselines repository can be run using scripts similar to the example provided above.
+In most cases, the primary changes needed to use a Unity environment are to import `UnityEnv`, and to replace the environment creation code, typically `gym.make()`, with a call to `UnityEnv(env_path)` passing the environment binary path.

+A typical rule of thumb is that for vision-based environments, modification should be done to Atari training scripts, and for vector observation environments, modification should be done to Mujoco scripts.

-Some algorithms will make use of `make_atari_env` or `make_mujoco_env` functions.
+Some algorithms will make use of `make_atari_env()` or `make_mujoco_env()` functions.
 These are defined in `baselines/common/cmd_util.py`.
 In order to use Unity environments for these algorithms, add the following import statement and function to `cmd_utils.py`:

 ```python
 from gym_unity.envs import UnityEnv